diskbuster/lnbits_gen_user/README.md

 This script allows you to **automatically create LNbits users** with optional Nostr keys, LNURLp payment links, LNDHub admin URLs, and NWC (Nostr Wallet Connect) connections — just like using the LNbits UI.

+Usecase could be for fast onboarding peers of people with premined nostr identitys and associated wallets. therefore a secrets.csv will be created with all needed onboading information to connect via different clients.

 ---

 ## ✨ Features